nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/chapters/DD_REFACTOR.md

 Then, define a function that take in the array of matching objects, and use the `cityId` property on each one to find the matching city name.
 It should return a string containing all the city names.

+> **IMPORTANT:** Once you implement this refactor of the code, your assignments text at the bottom of the screen will all end with `undefined`.
+This is expected, and acceptable.
+You may choose to fix that, but we have no expectation as it is a significant refactoring of the code again.

 ### Helpful hints: Algorithms

 If you are stuck on how to break down the problems into algorithm comments, here are some helpful hints to get you started.